+Overall Capacity: Medium-high Guidelines
-On parts of the glen and the lower containing hill slopes to the east and west of the Sub-zone, the planting of additional native woodland would be characteristic to the landscape and in general, would enhance the glen without detriment to its Special Landscape Qualities.

-On the glen floor however, the pattern of open pastures that contribute to the quality of the 'wild and rugged highlands contrasting with pastoral lowlands' could be compromised by extensive woodland planting.
-In places, planting in open areas could also detract from open views to nearby mountain summits that provide a dramatic backdrop to the glen.

-- Additional native woodland on parts of the glen sides, adjoining small glens and surrounding lower hill slopes would be favoured. - Ensure woodland edges relate to the natural landform of the glen and surrounding hill slopes. - Encourage natural regeneration on steeper hill slopes, away from distinctive rocky outcrops. - Maintain open views towards mountain summits. - Consider planting woodland clumps and riparian trees along on parts of the glen floor where important open views along the glen would not be affected.
+On parts of the glen and the lower containing hill slopes to the east and west of the Sub-zone, the planting of additional native woodland would be characteristic to the landscape and in general, we enhance the glen without detriment to its Special Landscape Qualities.
+On the glen floor however, the pattern of open pastures that contribute to the quality of the 'wild rugged highlands contrasting with pastoral lowlands' could be compromised by extensive woodla planting.
+In places, planting in open areas could also detract from open views to nearby mountain summits that provide a dramatic backdrop to the glen. lower hill slopes would be favoured.
+Ensure woodland edges relate to the natural landform of the Encourage natural regeneration on steeper hill slopes, away for the Maintain open views towards mountain summits.
+Consider planting woodland slumps and riparian trees along.

+Productive conifer

+Overall Capacity: Low-medium Guidelines

-On most parts of the glen and the lower containing hill slopes to the east and west of the Sub-zone, the planting of productive conifer would be uncharacteristic and in general, would detract from the coverage of existing native woodlands and the associated rural character of the glen.
-As there is some existing forestry to the north and south of the glen however, there could be some limited opportunity for further productive conifer in these areas without detriment to Special Landscape Qualities.
+On most parts of the glen and the lower containing hill slopes to the east and west of the Sub-zon the planting of productive conifer would be uncharacteristic and in general, would detract from th coverage of existing native woodlands and the associated rural character of the glen.
+As there is s he stands of forestry.